A5413Y/Voice-Box/README.md

 # Dumtalk AHK
 ![Dumbtalk Script Icon - Running_128](https://user-images.githubusercontent.com/5974879/118271520-af706a80-b4c1-11eb-8d0a-18f69c791f4c.png)

-This script automatically replaces what you type in discord chat with more dumb stuff.
+This script replaces what you type with more dumb stuff.

 ## Features

 - Most features can be configured through the settings.ini file
 - In addition to the existing ones:
-- New custom pronouns, can change "Bambi" to whatever
+- New custom pronouns
-- Long words go poof
+- Long word go poof
-- Hexcorp status codes

-## Instalation instructions
+## Installation instructions

 - Download
 - Extract the archive
-- Edit the file "settings.ini" if you wish (changes to that file are only taken into account when the script starts)
+- Edit the file "settings.ini" (changes to that file are only taken into account when the script starts)
-- Double-click on the "Bambi Dumbtalk Script.exe" file to launch the script.
+- Double-click on the exe file to launch the script.
 It should now work on the Discord desktop app

 > Keep the two files in the same folder.
 The .exe needs the settings.ini file in order to work